Did you ever hear about the movement against masturbation? Antimastrubators declaim that avoiding masturbation significantly improves their health.

 In brain mapping studies during sexual arousal, five areas of the brain become more active, including the visual and emotional areas, as well as several sexual arousal and activity areas.
-The pituitary is stimulated to send signals to the thyroid gland, adrenal glands, ovaries, and testes, directing them to produce thyroid hormone, cortisol, estrogen, testosterone, and many more.
+The pituitary is stimulated to send signals to the thyroid gland, adrenal glands, ovaries, and testes, directing them to produce thyroid hormones, cortisol, estrogen, testosterone, and many more.
 These hormones have dramatic effects on metabolism, blood pressure, sexuality, reproduction, and other vital body functions.

-Science of ancient China and masturbation
+Science of Ancient China and Masturbation

 Taoism and sex hormones